moji-2024/rna-seq-reanalysis/workflow/explanation/00_What_is_Library_Preparation.md

    - Very short fragments (e.g., adapter dimers) are removed to avoid sequencing artifacts.

 7. **Final Library Ready for Sequencing**
    - The prepared library is loaded onto the sequencing flow cell, where fragments bind, form clusters, and are read base by base through fluorescent signals.
+   -
+### Why We Avoid Reads Shorter than 50 bp

+During library preparation, fragments that are **too short** are usually removed.

+- **Why short reads (<50 bp) are problematic**:
+  - They often map to multiple locations in the genome (low specificity).
+  - They are more likely to align incorrectly, leading to **false positives** in quantification.
+  - Very short fragments can be leftover **adapter dimers** or degraded RNA, which provide no useful biological information.
+  - Many downstream tools (aligners, quantifiers) work best with reads of 75–150 bp, where mapping is much more reliable.

+👉 In short: keeping read lengths **above 50 bp** ensures **accurate mapping, reliable quantification, and cleaner downstream analysis**.

 ---